3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Best Budget Banh Mi, Banh Mi 37, Saigon, HCMC, Vietnam

-Pro Tip: If you need a late-night snack and are staying closer to the center of District 1, stop by the Banh Mi 37 food stall for a tasty pork patty sandwich!
+Pro Tip: If you do indulge and need a late-night snack, stop by the Banh Mi 37 food cart for a tasty pork patty sandwich!

 DAY 3 in HCMC